skedgeme/wrecker/examples/Client.md

 ## <a name="Make_a_Somewhat_Generic_REST_API"> Make a Somewhat Generic REST API

 ### Resource References
-Working with JSON is okay, but this is Haskell we would rather work with types.
+Working with JSON is okay, but this is Haskell so we would rather work with types.

-We represent resource urls using the type `Ref`
+We represent resource URLs using the type `Ref`.
 ```haskell
 data Ref a = Ref { unRef :: Text }
   deriving (Show, Eq)
 ```

-`Ref` is nothing more than a `Text` wrapper (the value there is the URL). `Ref` has polymorphic `a` so we can talk about different types of resources.
+`Ref` is nothing more than a `Text` wrapper (the value there is the URL). `Ref` has a phantom type `a`, which enables us to talk about different types of resources.

-A `FromJSON` instance which wraps a `Text` value, assuming the JSON is `Text`.
+`Ref a`'s `FromJSON` instance wraps a `Text` value, after scrutinizing the JSON `Value` to ensure it is `Text`.

 ```haskell
 instance FromJSON (Ref a) where